Tanishasingh22/edtech/README.md

 # edtech
 This project was created against a problem statement in Smart India Hackathon.
-We hd qualified the first rounds with this project.
+We had qualified the first rounds with this project.